treeverse/lakeFS/design/task-management-api.md

-	ActorId           ActorId           // ID of current actor performing this task (if in-progress) ActionDeadline    *time.Time        // Deadline for current actor to finish performing this task (if in-progress) PerformanceToken  *PerformanceToken // Token to allow ReturnTask PostResult        bool              // If set allow waiting for this task }
+	ActorId           ActorId           // ID of current actor performing this task (if in-progress) ActionDeadline    *time.Time        // Deadline for current actor to finish performing this task (if in-progress) PerformanceToken  *PerformanceToken // Token to allow ReturnTask PostResult        bool              // If set allow waiting for this task using WaitForTask }
 ```